Digital-Grinnell/rootstalk-issue-workflow/README.md

 # Rootstalk New Issue Workflow

-This document is intended to document a comprehensive workflow for creation of a new **digital** issue of _Rootstalk_.
+This file documents a comprehensive workflow for creation of a new **digital** issue of _Rootstalk_.

 ## Python

-See [Proper Python](https://blog.summittdweller.com/posts/2022/09/proper-python/) for applicable guidance when enabling Python parts of this workflow.
+See [Proper Python](https://blog.summittdweller.com/proper-python/) for applicable guidance when enabling Python parts of this workflow.

 ## Assumptions and Conventions